xtremexp/UT4XKickIdlers/README.md

 UT4X Kick Idlers mutator is a server side mutator that will automatically kick idle players.

-The vanilla auto kick feature in UT4 only kick during map change.
+The vanilla auto-kick feature in UT4 only kick during map change.

 This mutator allows players to be kicked during match and have some extra settings to tune it.

-Since it's a server side mutator, client do not need to download the mutator and no redirect is needed.
+Since it's a server side mutator, player does not need to download the mutator and no redirect is needed.

 ### Author